kvz/cronlock/README.md

  - `CRONLOCK_HOST` the Redis hostname. default: `localhost`
  - `CRONLOCK_PORT` the Redis port. default: `6379`
- - `CRONLOCK_GRACE` determines how long a lock should at least persist. default is 40s: `40` This is too make sure that if you have a very small job, and clocks aren't in sync, the same job on server2 (slightly behind in time) will just fire right after server1 finished it I recommend using a grace of at least 30s
+ - `CRONLOCK_GRACE` determines how many seconds a lock should at least persist.
+ This is to make sure that if you have a very small job, and clocks aren't in sync, the same job on server2/3/4/5/6/etc (maybe even slightly behind in time) will just fire right after server1 releases the lock. default: `40` (I recommend using a grace of at least 30s)
- - `CRONLOCK_RELEASE` determines how long a lock can persist at most. acts as a failsafe so there can be no locks that persist forever in case of failure. default is a day: `86400`
+ - `CRONLOCK_RELEASE` determines how long a lock can persist at most.
+ Acts as a failsafe so there can be no locks that persist forever in case of failure. default is a day: `86400`
  - `CRONLOCK_KEY` a unique key for this command in the global Redis server. default: a hash of cronlock's arguments
  - `CRONLOCK_PREFIX` Redis key prefix used by all keys. default: `cronlock`
  - `CRONLOCK_VERBOSE` set to `yes` to print debug messages. default: `no`